qtumproject/documents/en/How-To-Add-Options/README.md

 * Linux: ~/.qtum
 * OSX: ~/Library/Application Support/Qtum
-* Windows: %APPDATA%\Qtum (Please paste this path to your windows explorer, the path will be resoved automatically)
+* Windows: %APPDATA%\Qtum (Please paste this path to your windows explorer, the path will be resolved automatically)

-***Please be careful and don‘t remove or change any content under this menu except you are aware of them.***
+***Please be careful and don‘t remove or change any content under this directory except you are aware of them.***

 （PS: the `datadir` might be manually set as well, so please create your qtum.conf under the datadir you spcified, if you did)